blackbaud/uat-kit/content/walkthroughs/specflow/index.md

 </code>
 </pre>

-**BUT WAIT THERE'S MORE!!!!!**

-With this format, we now also have the ability to add multiple addresses and validate multiple addresses simply by adding rows to the table.
-No additional code required.
+With this format, we also have the ability to add multiple addresses and validate multiple addresses simply by adding rows to the table.
+No additional code is required.

-<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Modify your test case to contain multiple rows.</div></div><pre><code class="language-gherkin">
+<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Modified test case to contain multiple rows</div></div><pre><code class="language-gherkin">
 @DelvingDeeper
 Scenario: Add an address to a constituent
 	Given I have logged into BBCRM